mirte-robot/mirte-documentation/doc/connect_to_mirte.rst

 Count the number of blinks of the red LED until the green one blinks.
 This is one of the X's in the ssid.
 Please note that this is hexadecimal, so 10 will be A, 11 will be B etc).
 Do this until you have all 6 X's.
-PLease note that teh start of the sequence (and thus the start of the first X) is shown by blinking both red and green.
+Please note that the start of the sequence (and thus the start of the first X) is shown by blinking both red and green.
 The full XXXXXX will be communicated in this way for 5 times.